Julien-R44/bentocache/docs/content/docs/grace_periods.md

 })
 ```

 In this example, if the factory fails, we will wait 5 minutes before trying again.
+In other words, we will extend the `ttl` of the cache entry by 5 minutes, so BentoCache will not try to call the factory again and again.